Test routes

 Read article - Guide, 4 min readA-Road Test Routes

-A-roads sit between residential streets and dual carriageways on most UK test routes.
-Here is what makes them a distinct test challenge and the faults that come up most often.
+A-roads sit between residential streets and dual carriageways on UK test routes.
+The 50 to 60 mph faults that decide most results, and how examiners mark them.

 Read article - Guide, 4 min readDual Carriageway Routes

-Some UK test centres include dual carriageway sections, others do not.
-Here is which centres use them, what examiners assess, and the lane-change skills that decide the result.
+UK driving test dual carriageway sections at 70 mph: which centres include them, what examiners assess, and the lane-change skills that decide the result.

 Read article - Guide, 4 min readRailway Crossings